The Pools at Disney’s Polynesian Village Resort

 It’s a reasonably sizeable area that faces the Great Ceremonial House.

 The Lava Pool is home to a 142-foot-long waterslide.
 Its entrance rests at the top of the volcano.
-You can access the slide from the bridge in the photo below.
+In the photo below, you can see the access to the slide from the bridge.

 A few slide rules are posted.
 The pool depth at the bottom of the slide is 3’6″ (3 feet, 6 inches).